Humanism and Rats

 Competing for Dwindling Resources

-If you establish an orchard, maybe the deer that is hunted no more, becomes your competitor, and "eats the fruits of your garden" - even "eats you out of your house".
-And that is the time when you find a good fence comes in handy.
+If you establish an orchard, maybe the deer that is hunted no more, becomes your competitor, and "eats the fruits of your garden."
+That could be the time when you find a good fence comes in handy.
+Who knows?

 "It takes one to know one (Saying)."

-How goddy do you feel?
+1. How do you feel?

 Radhakrishnan, S., ed.
+1956.
 The Cultural Heritage of India, Vol. 4.
 2nd ed.
-Calcutta: Ramakrishna Institute, 1956.
+Calcutta: Ramakrishna Institute. ⍽▢⍽ And later editions.

 © 1997–2019, Tormod Kinnes, MPhil [Email]